casimir/cadanse/README.md

 # cadanse

-An not really ambitious design system for Casimir Lab projects.
+A not really ambitious design system for Casimir Lab projects.

 Demo available at https://casimir.github.io/cadanse/